 Florida to execute prisoner for 1986 fatal stabbing of woman

-Barwick confessed to killing 24-year-old Rebecca Wendt in her Panama City apartment on March 31, 1986, after watching her sunbathing outside and following her back to her room.
+Barwick confessed to killing Rebecca Wendt, 24, in her Panama City apartment on March 31, 1986, after watching her sunbathing outside and following her back to her room.
 He said he intended to rob Wendt but then killed her as she resisted, stabbing her 37 times while she tried to fight him off.

 Wendt's bathing suit appeared as though someone had tried unsuccessfully to remove it, officials said.
 There was no evidence of sexual assault, but medical examiners reported finding semen on a blanket where her body was found.